speckleworks/speckleworks-website/content/blog/specklerhinoplugin.md

 ## Installing

+**Step 0:** Clear out any other speckle stuff.
+Especially check your Grasshopper libraries folder, and delete anything speckle related!

 **Step 1:** Download the [latest rhino installer](https://ci.appveyor.com/api/projects/SpeckleWorks/SpeckleRhino/artifacts/specklerhino.rhi?branch=master&job=Configuration%3DRelease).

 **Step 2:** Double click the .rhi and you should be good to go after a restart of Rhino.
 For optimal results, make sure you've deleted previous installs of speckle.